 Being a governor is both a rewarding and challenging experience.
 Governors provide strategic leadership and work in partnership with the Principal and Senior Leaders to ensure that every student gets the best possible education.

-The governing body is responsible for the conduct of the school and must promote high standards of educational achievement at the school.
-The governing body has a strong focus on three core strategic functions:
+The Local Advisory Board or LAB is responsible for the conduct of the school and must promote high standards of educational achievement at the school.
+The LAB has a strong focus on three core strategic functions:

 - Ensuring clarity of vision, ethos and strategic direction

 - Holding the Principal to account for the educational performance of the school and its pupils, and the performance management of staff

 - Overseeing the financial performance of the school and making sure its money is well spent.

 In order to do this, governors need to gain knowledge of how the school operates through attending meetings, reading documentation provided for them, analysing data and engaging in regular visits to the school.

 The role of the Local Advisory Board is one of oversight and it is not involved in the day to day management of the school.
 The responsibility for educational performance and operational matters lies with the Principal.

 How our Local Advisory Board works